PILOTS

 Sulzbach-Rosenberg Pilot

-The partner will upscale its existent pilot plant where the pre-treated PCBs will be converted by thermo-chemical treatment into solid material (metals and fibres), gas (for energy recovery) and oil that will be further purified and used for production of valuable feedstock chemicals like vanillin, aniline for polymeric application like Bakelite, polyamide, polyurethanes, polyester and epoxy resins.
-Recovery of bromine from the gaseous phase will be investigated.
+The partner upscaled its existing pilot plant, where the pre-treated PCBs were converted through thermo-chemical treatment into solid material (metals and fibres), gas (for energy recovery), and oil.
+The oil was further purified and used for the production of valuable feedstock chemicals such as vanillin and aniline, which were applied in polymeric materials like Bakelite, polyamide, polyurethanes, polyester, and epoxy resins.

 PILOT